prooph/proophessor/README.md

 ## Read Model Projection

 Proophessor doesn't provide a specific read model implementation.
-It is up to you how you implement it.
+It is up to you to implement it.
 The read model should be as simple as possible.
 It is so called `throw away code` because all important information is stored in form of domain events in the event store.
 The read model can be regenerated at any time and in any form you need it to let your application respond fast!